gabriel4649/JMdictDB/README.txt

    want to change.
 Read the comments therein.
 In particular, the cgi directory is assumed to be ~/public_html/cgi-bin/.
-You may wish to change that if you will be using the cgi file.
+You may wish to change that if you will be using the cgi files.
 There are also some options for the Postgresql database server commections.